MegalithicBTC/BTCPayserver-LSPS1/README.md

 ### Choose a Channel Size

-When THE CLIENT clicks "Connect to Lightning Service Provider" (the big green button), this triggers an HTTPs GET operation to the LSP's `get_info` endpoint.
+When THE CLIENT clicks "Connect to Lightning Service Provider" (the big green button), this triggers an HTTPS GET operation to the LSP's `get_info` endpoint.
 (Take a look at the logs in your browser console to see what is going back-and-forth to this endpoint.)
 Assuming THE LSP replies with a JSON object that is compliant with LSPS1, THE CLIENT then sees:

 <img src="BTCPayServer.Plugins.LSPS1/Resources/docs/img/choose-a-channel-size.png" alt="Choose A Channel Size" width="500" />